atinfinity/gazebo_sfm_plugin_ros2/README.md

 | ROS 2 | Jazzy Jalisco |
 | Gazebo | Harmonic (`gz-sim` 8) |
 | OS | Ubuntu 24.04 (Noble) |

-> This package targets the new Gazebo (`gz-sim`), not Gazebo Classic (Gazebo 11).
-> Other ROS 2 / Gazebo combinations are not supported.

 ## Quick Start